mannyfin/aioget/README.rst

    :alt: coverage badge

 Asynchronous microservices for search, download, and parsing of webpages in Python, RabbitMQ, and Redis containerized with Docker.
+Based on Python's asyncio as well as aiohttp, aiofiles, and pika (rabbitmq) libs, most of the functions and methods include Python typing declarations to ease development as well.

 Project Goals
 =============